Kay McDowell: Early life and family

 Kay McDowell was born Kathleen Mary McDowell on 16 August 1897 at 20 Connaught Street, Phibsborough, Dublin.
-Her parents were William, wine merchant, and Mary McDowell (née Kirwan).
+Her parents were William, a wine merchant, and Mary McDowell (née Kirwan).
 McDowell's paternal family came from Ulster, and owned a chain of off-licences and grocery stores on the northside of Dublin.
 Her grandfather, William J. McDowell, was a journalist who edited the Belfast Morning News before moving to Dublin in 1883 to join the staff of the Freeman's Journal.
 He eventually became the editor, but was dismissed when he supported Charles Stewart Parnell, and sued the paper for wrongful dismissal, the first successful case of this kind in Ireland.
 McDowell and her younger brother, Willie, were orphaned at a young age.
-They were raised by their paternal grandfather, at 11 Charleville Rd and later 11 Belfast Terrace, North Circular Road.
+They were raised by their paternal grandfather, at 11 Charleville Rd and at 11 Belfast Terrace, North Circular Road.
 After their grandfather died, she and her brother remained at Belfast Terrace, living with relatives.

 McDowell attended the Holy Faith convent, Glasnevin.
 She later studied commerce at a technical school in Bray, County Wicklow and at Rosses College, Skerries, County Dublin.
 She was deeply affected by the death of her brother in France in 1918 during World War I. This led to her abandoning her plans to work for her paternal uncle who was a Dublin solicitor, and she instead moved to London to work for a law firm there.
-She returned to Dublin in 1921, bowing to pressure from her family who were against an unsuitable marriage she was considering.
+She returned to Dublin in 1921, bowing to pressure from her family, who were against an unsuitable marriage she was considering.